 So, let’s look at the requirements for operators that need to comply with Brazil gambling regulation.
 According to new regulations:

-• Operators need to be based in Brazil, they must have offices in the country, otherwise, they are banned from offering online gambling activities to Brazilian users.
+- Operators need to be based in Brazil, they must have offices in the country, otherwise, they are banned from offering online gambling activities to Brazilian users.

-• Operators have to pay 12% of their GGR; 15% Corporate Income Tax, and an additional 10% on profits above 240 000 Brazilian Real ( ≈ 43 600 USD) yearly.
+- Operators have to pay 12% from their GGR; 15% Corporate Income Tax, and additional 10% on profits above 240 000 Brazilian Real ( ≈ 43 600 USD) on a yearly basis.

-• Safe gambling measures must be considered, meaning that operators must provide self-exclusion tools and cooling-off periods for the players per their request.
+- Safe gambling measures must be considered, meaning that operators must provide self-exclusion tools and cooling-off periods for the players per their request.
 They need to satisfy a range of other requirements regarding integrity and responsibility proposed by nonprofit organizations ABRADIE and IBJR.

 These are the basic requirements of Brazil gambling regulation operators need to comply with.
 Due to the pretty high cost of the license, I think local operators with no strong financial background won’t stand a chance to acquire a license, so they’ll probably be left out.
 Nonetheless, foreign operators and quite famous brands with substantial traffic from Brazil will be able to establish their offices in Brazil, pay the license fee, and comply with other requirements if they want to continue operating legally.

-• Sopho, what do you think?
 What challenges might the market face after fully passing the regulations?

 Yes, the market will definitely face some challenges, especially in the first phase.
-I think important topics to discuss and deal with will be underground gambling, removing the risk of fraud, and match-fixing
+I think important topics to discuss and deal with will be underground gambling, removing the risk of fraud, and match-fixing.

 Let me explain; let’s start with the high license cost, which poses the challenge of entering new gambling companies in a regulated market.
 I think the real “threat” with this problem is the potential of creating different layers of markets (white and gray/black) within one country.
 So, on the one hand, there will be licensed operators, who’ll probably be quite strong gambling companies.
 And on the other side, there will be operators who can not afford to pay the license fee but won’t back down and continue to provide their service to local players.
 So, there is a possibility that we’ll have an underground black market below the regulated surface.
 The way I see it, it’s a case worthy of attention from every involved party.

-• As we know, Brazil gambling regulations also affect payments.
+As we know, Brazil gambling regulations also affect payments.
 Can you shed some light on this topic, too?

 Yes, Brazil gambling regulations set clear rules for handling payments to ensure everything stays secure and above board.
 Operators are only allowed to receive iGaming payments through methods like:

-• PIX (instant payment)
+- PIX (instant payment)

-• TED (electronic transfer)
+- TED (electronic transfer)

-• Debit or prepaid cards
+- Debit or prepaid cards

-• Transfers between accounts at the same bank.
+- Transfers between accounts at the same bank.

 Operators cannot accept:

-• Cash, checks, cryptocurrencies (Brazil says no to crypto casinos), or any payments from unregistered accounts or third parties
+- Cash, checks, cryptocurrencies (Brazil says no to crypto casinos), or any payments from unregistered accounts or third parties.

-• Credit cards and other post-paid methods are also not allowed.
+- Credit cards and other post-paid methods are also not allowed.

 Furthermore, only financial institutions approved by the Central Bank of Brazil can offer accounts for deposits, withdrawals, or prize payouts.
 All payments and withdrawals must go through electronic transfers, and both the bettor and operator must have accounts at authorized banks or payment institutions.
 This keeps everything within a controlled and legal framework.